nf-core/modules/README.md

 > DSL2 IS AN EXPERIMENTAL FEATURE UNDER DEVELOPMENT.
 SYNTAX, ORGANISATION AND LAYOUT OF THIS REPOSITORY MAY CHANGE IN THE NEAR FUTURE!

-A repository for hosting nextflow [`DSL2`](https://www.nextflow.io/docs/edge/dsl2.htmlhttps://www.nextflow.io/docs/edge/dsl2.html) module files containing tool-specific process definitions and their associated documentation.
+A repository for hosting nextflow [`DSL2`](https://www.nextflow.io/docs/edge/dsl2.htmlhttps://www.nextflow.io/docs/edge/dsl2.html) module files and subworkflows containing tool-specific process definitions and their associated documentation.

 ## Table of contents
 * [Using existing modules](#using-existing-modules)